Accessibility Tools

 Request an Appointment or Give us a call

-Advanced age is one of the most common reasons for osteoarthritis of the hip.
-You may also develop osteoarthritis in the following cases:
+Advanced age is one of the most common reasons for hip arthritis.
+You may also develop hip arthritis from a previous hip injury or fracture, obesity, developmental hip diseases, or avascular necrosis.

-There are several treatments and lifestyle modifications that can help you ease your pain and symptoms.
+There are several treatment and lifestyle modifications that can help you ease your pain and symptoms:

 What is Direct Anterior Approach Hip Replacement Surgery?